-That’s how Basic, Pro and Techdegree are similar.
+That’s how Courses, Courses Plus and Techdegree are similar.
 Here’s how they differ:

-Treehouse Basic is a comfortable introduction to coding if you’re just beginning your learning journey.
-It’s a small investment at just $25/month, with the option to upgrade to Pro or Techdegree at any time.
+Treehouse Courses is a comfortable introduction to coding if you’re just beginning your learning journey.
+It’s a small investment at just $25/month, with the option to upgrade to Courses Plus or Techdegree at any time.

 Even if you have some experience with writing code, looking at the Treehouse Library to decide where to start can be overwhelming.
 You can take any course that you want in the Library, of course, but our teachers have created Tracks, a curated series of courses designed to help guide students in learning the right concepts and skills in the right order for a given language.
 If you’re new to code then we highly recommend you start with the Front End Web Development Track, which provides a foundation of knowledge that will be used in virtually every coding language.

-We often see Basic users level up to Pro as they gain a solid understanding of the languages they want to learn.
-For $49/month, Pro also provides students full access to our entire library, twice the amount of learning material as Basic — 1,000+ hours of courses and Tracks plus exclusive industry workshops and interviews — as well as the option to download videos for offline viewing and gain access to beta versions of Treehouse’s newest innovations in online training.
+We often see Courses users level up to Courses Plus as they gain a solid understanding of the languages they want to learn.
+For $49/month, Courses Plus also provides students full access to our entire library, twice the amount of learning material as Courses — 1,000+ hours of courses and Tracks plus exclusive industry workshops and interviews — as well as the option to download videos for offline viewing and gain access to beta versions of Treehouse’s newest innovations in online training.
 It’s a good option for experienced coders looking for more industry-focused skills and concepts.

 Here’s where the major life transformations happen for our learners.